c3lang/c3-web/src/content/docs/guide/my-first-hello-world.md

 :::tip
 the name `main` is a bit special as it is also the entry point to the program.

 For Unix-like OSes there are a few different variants, for example we might declare it as `fn void main(String[] args)`.
-In that case the parameter "args" contains a *sub array* of strings, which correspond to the command line arguments, with the first one being the name of the application itself.
+In that case the parameter "args" contains a *slice* of strings, which correspond to the command line arguments, with the first one being the name of the application itself.
 :::